Key Takeaways

 Fixed annuities earn interest based on a guaranteed rate, so consider factors like how long that rate is guaranteed and how frequently the interest compounds.

 An annuity is only as safe as the insurance company that sells it.
-While it is extremely unlikely an insurance company will go broke, it’s important to select an insurer with an A rating from one of the major credit rating agencies, such as Fitch or AM Best.
+While it is extremely unlikely an insurance company will go bankrupt, it’s important to select an insurer with an A rating from one of the major credit rating agencies, such as Fitch or AM Best.

 FINRA advises anyone shopping for annuities to contact their state insurance commissioner to ensure that their broker is registered and authorized to sell annuities in the state.